 Tutor profile: Christine S.

-Genetics/Genomics: What is the difference between a cis-acting element and a trans-acting factor?
+What is the difference between ionic and covalent bonding?

 needs and Christine will reply soon.